Portrait of Scott L. Pratt

 Books

-American Philosophy from Wounded Knee to the Present, co-authored with Erin McKenna, University of Oregon.
-Bloomsbury Press (2015), ), second revised edition forthcoming.
+American Philosophies from Wounded Knee to the Present, revised edition, co-authored with Erin McKenna, University of Oregon.
+Bloomsbury Press (2025).

 Logic: Inquiry, Argument and Order.
 Wiley-Blackwell Publishing (2010).